Final report for FW23-416

 Earthfort YR 2 Windrow 5 month

-Year 2 Windrow Update: This year the windrow had no problem heating up to thermophilic state.
+In year two, the new windrow had no problem heating up to thermophilic state.
 To my surprise, it stayed above 100 degrees for almost a month despite my best efforts to inject more moisture into its insides.
 Because of this slow and constant heat, I was unable to introduce the worm until late August when temps cooled down.
-Our 5 month Earthfort sample shows a good fungi/bacteria ratio however the protozoa numbers are very low.
+Our 5 month Earthfort sample shows a good fungi to bacteria ratio (2:1) however the protozoa numbers are very low.
+At eight and twelve months respectively, total fungi dropped below 1500ug/g as did the fungi to bacteria ration (1.5:1).
+This windrow did not experience the same success this year as last, nor did it do as well as the modified bioreactor next to it.

 Research Results Objective 2: Conduct a basic economic analysis comparing the cost of production of homemade vermicompost versus the purchase of off-farm inputs (synthetic fertilizer and commercial high fungal compost).